Doctors Note Logo

 However, ongoing, severe, or unexplained myalgia may signal an underlying condition that needs medical attention.
 If symptoms are intense, worsening, or associated with fever, weakness, breathing difficulty, or dark urine, seek urgent care.

-If you're unsure what your muscle pain means, consider starting with a free online symptom check for Myalgia (Muscle Pain) to better understand possible causes.
+If you're unsure what your muscle pain means, consider checking your symptoms with Ubie's free Myalgia (Muscle Pain) tool to get a clearer picture of potential causes and next steps.

 And most importantly, speak to a doctor about any muscle pain that is severe, persistent, or accompanied by concerning symptoms.
 Early evaluation can rule out serious conditions and help you return safely to feeling your best.